xocite/plktio/src/posts/2019/August/rhcsa-prep-p1.md

 From this we can see that network fundamentals are very important outside of what's already listed in the RHCSA exam requirements.

 # Development environment
-My preferred virtualisation solution in VMWare.
+My preferred virtualisation solution is VMWare.
 I'm sure these instructions also run on VirtualBox and Parallels, if on a Mac, and KVM in Linux.

 We'll get started by registering for a [Red Hat Developer](https://developers.redhat.com) account.
 This gives us a free evaluation license to download the latest Red Hat version.